waifuai/llm-text-queue/README.md

 1. Client sends POST `/generate` to `api_queue.py`.
 2. `api_queue.py` enqueues the request via Redis/RQ.
 3. `worker.py` picks up the job and calls the GPU service (`respond.py`).
-4. `respond.py` generates text using the Google GenAI SDK and returns it.
+4. `respond.py` generates text using the configured provider and returns it.
 5. `api_queue.py` returns the generated text to the client.

 ## Prerequisites